 Whether on top of a summit or in a canoe under the stars, the Adirondacks are packed with outdoor adventure.
-Within the six million acres of state protected wilderness is the nation’s largest trail system, 46 High Peaks, 3,000 lakes and ponds, and 1,200 miles of rivers.
-Outdoor enthusiasts of all types will appreciate the pristine nature and range of thrills available in the Northeast.
+Within the six-million acres of state protected wild lands are the 46 High Peaks, 3,000 lakes and ponds, and 1,200 miles of rivers.
+And tons of terrain in between.
+Outdoor enthusiasts of all types will appreciate the varied landscapes and range of thrills available in the Northeast.
 Check out these warm weather Adirondack adventures you need to put on your bucket list.

 1. Land a lunker

 Tupper Lake is perhaps one of the best places for fishing.
 We are fortunate to have Big Tupper Lake -- unique in that it is one of the very few lakes with two rivers flowing into it.
 The lake alone boasts over 28 miles of shoreline and a maximum depth of over 100 feet.

 The woods of the Whiteface Region are best experienced on two wheels.
 Whether you're looking for extreme downhill trails, technical mountain climbs, or fast flowing single-track, the Adirondacks are a must-ride mountain bike destination for you.

 Within the Adirondacks' six-million acres, there are more than 30,000 miles of streams and brooks, 2,300 ponds and lakes, and 1,500 miles of rivers.
 We're called Saranac Lake for a reason; three reasons, actually!
 There are three Saranac lakes — Upper, Middle, and Lower — and they're all connected by the Saranac River.

 Don't miss the Adirondack Coast Bikeways, a premiere network of 14 themed loops that are part of 1,600 miles of the Lake Champlain Bikeways, which circumvent Lake Champlain and extend into Quebec, Canada.